Top 47 ETL Interview Questions & Answers (2025)

 8. How do you approach ETL design?

-This question is vague and requires some clarity, since ETL design varies by the organization’s data needs.
-For example, Spotify holds over 80 million songs and over 400 million users.
+This question is vague and requires some clarity since ETL design varies by the organization’s data needs.
+For example, Spotify holds over 80 million songs and has over 400 million users.
 Spotify’s ETL solutions must be built for efficiency and performance, whereas a startup might focus more on building for accuracy.

 • Gathering stakeholder needs.